 Market environment analysis:

 Efficient business strategies are built on a comprehensive understanding of the business environment and the specific market characteristics.
 The general market environment can be categorized into the macro business environment and micro business environment.
-See the business portfolio matrix.
+See the Market Environment Analysis.

 The concept of strategy develops with the evolution of the corporate theories.
 For example, strategy of merger and acquisition is the topic in every big company now, but was seldom heard three decades ago.
 There are two basic levels of strategy within a company: corporate strategy and business strategy.
 If a strategy defines the scope of the firm in terms of the industries and markets in which it competes, it is generally referred to as corporate strategy.
 Corporate strategy decision includes investment in diversification, vertical integration, acquisition, and new ventures, the allocation of resources between the different business of the firm, and divestments.
 When it is concerned with how the firm competes within a particular industry or market, it is then called business strategy.
 If the firm is to prosper within an industry, it must establish a competitive advantage over its rivals.
 Therefore business strategy is also taken as competitive strategy.